San Diego County Fire Water Tank & Fire Hydrant Requirements

 Recap on Fire Water Tank & Fire Hydrant Requirements

 Remember that preparing the property for fire suppression can add a significant cost to your project when necessary.
 Make sure you find out where your house is going to go, find that corner of the home that’s closest to the driveway, measure down that driveway to the road and down to the hydrant to determine if you’re within 625 lineal feet or less.
 If you find a lot that already has the hydrant or storage tank, you know the added value to the lot, which could be worth paying a little bit more for that lot knowing that the extra expense will not come up later.
 I hope that helps.
 If you have more questions, please visit our website at www.tfgonline.com.
+If you would like to partner with us and be a guest on “The Real Property Show” please go to realpropertytv.com and submit a request.
 We have a lot of information on how to buy land.
 Thank you again and have a great rest of your day.